-It has been suggested that another problem which may arise from being a child star is that the public has a tendency to psychologically project their ideas of what is good, beautiful and innocent onto the famous child so that the child becomes a symbol, or icon, representing these qualities.
-In other words, the child is idealized and romanticized and placed on a pedestal – an image which is clearly impossible to live up to.
+It has been suggested that another problem that may arise from being a child star is that the public has a tendency to psychologically project their ideas of what is good, beautiful, and innocent onto the famous child so that the child becomes a symbol, or icon, representing these qualities.
+In other words, the child is idealized and romanticized and placed on a pedestal – an image that is clearly impossible to live up to.

 The highly successful child star is likely to become his/her family’s chief breadwinner, earning in a year, possibly, more than his/her parents, combined, will earn in a lifetime.
 In terms of who is the family financial provider, then, there is a reversal of ordinary roles.
 It is possible that unscrupulous parents will exploit this, pushing the child to do work that s/he does not want to do (e.g. the case of Michael Jackson, referred to briefly above).